-In today’s health care system, many patients struggle to get the health care that they need, while hospitals struggle to get paid for the services that they provide.
-To fill this gap, there are two systems that can work hand-in-hand to care for both the patients and the health care providers—Medicaid and Healthcare Advocates.
+Many patients struggle to get the healthcare they need in today’s healthcare system.
+Meanwhile, hospitals struggle to get paid for the services they provide.
+There are two systems that can work hand-in-hand to fill this gap and to care for both the patients and the health care providers—Medicaid and Healthcare Advocates.

 Determining Patient Eligibility for Medicaid